Feature Recalibration Based Olfactory-Visual Multimodal Model for Enhanced Rice Deterioration Detection: Experiments

-FDRA-Net achieved an 8.67\% improvement in overall accuracy compared with the best-performing baseline model, SS-Net.
-These quantitative results indicated that FDRA-Net significantly outperformed existing methods across multiple evaluation metrics.
-To further verify the role of the FDRA module in the model’s decision-making process from a qualitative perspective, this study employed Grad-CAM on the visual branch to compare the complete FDRA-Net with the model in which the FDRA module was removed.
+To further verify the role of the FDRA module in the model’s decision-making process from a qualitative perspective, the experiments were conducted.
+The Grad-CAM was employed on the visual branch to compare the complete FDRA-Net with the model in which the FDRA module was removed.

 Table \ref{tabular_gradcam} presented the Grad-CAM results of the two configurations on the same sample.
 The visualizations showed that, without the FDRA module, the activation regions were relatively scattered, and the high-response areas exhibited weak correspondence with the actual mold-related surface textures.
 In contrast, the complete FDRA-Net produced more concentrated activation distributions that highlighted the localized degradation structures associated with mold, demonstrating stronger semantic consistency.
 This phenomenon indicated that the FDRA module guided the visual branch to focus on more discriminative fine-grained degradation regions, thereby enhancing the model’s classification capability.